About us

 We’re here to help

-It’s our mission to assist you in discovering and pursuing exceptional preschool-8th grade Catholic education opportunities in Minnesota for your family.
+It’s our mission to assist you in discovering and pursuing exceptional preschool-8th grade education opportunities for your children in the Twin Cities and greater metro area.

 Common questions